paraggoyal28/paraggoyal28/README.md

 ## 2025 Resolutions
 ### Problem Solving
 Solving one question each on following platforms on a daily basis
-- Leetcode Target Rating - 1900
-- GeeksForGeeks
+- GeeksForGeeks  (Focus on one Problem Solving Platform)
-- Codeforces Target Rating - 1400
+- Codeforces Target Rating - 1400 (Focus on one cp platform)
-- CodeChef Target Rating - 1800
 ### Project
 - Getting started with Golang, Flutter, GraphQL with atleast one project involving each of the framework/library.
 - Improving existing knowledge of MongoDB, React, Java, Javascript with more than one project on each.
 ### Open Source
 - Making at least 4 relevant contributions to the open github repositories.
 ### Technical Writing
-- Making  technical writing for at least 1 book and other learning content
+- Making  technical writing

 ## 2025 Goal Reflection - Sep 2025
 ### Problem Solving